fafonse/CSVault/MATH2050/Linear Regression.md

+A regression used when your response variable is continuous and your predictor variables are not correlated with each other.

+> If your data has a *binary* response variable, then use a [[Logarithmic Regression]]
 ## Simple
 Two different variables, $x$ and $y$.
 One independent, one dependent.
 Using correlations we try to see if there's any [[Continuous Probability Distributions|patterns]] between the variables.